 The carry role may not be the most mechanically demanding, but it is crucial to victory nonetheless.
 Just how does one go about playing in this position?
 We’re here to teach you how to farm your way to victory.

 Nine out of ten times, carry heroes will take the safe lane.
-“Safe lane” is a term for the Radiant bottom lane and the Dire top lane, and is called as such because the lane creeps meet closer to one side’s tier 1 tower.
-This makes it easier for heroes to retreat to the safety of their tower in the lane—hence the name “safe” lane.
+“Safe lane” is a term for the bottom lane on the Radiant side and the top lane on the Dire side.
+It is called the safe lane because the lane creeps meet closer to one side’s tier 1 tower.
+This makes it easier for carries to farm with the safety of their tower nearby.
+Hence – safe lane.

 This is the favored lane for carries as it allows them to farm the creep wave easily, while retaining the confidence that they can simply run back to their tower in case their lane opponents attempt to dive them.

 As for the matchup itself, the safe lane is more often than not a two-on-two contest, with the carry and his support (typically the hard support) vying for lane dominance and creep kills against the enemy offlaner and soft support.
 The goal of the carry is to stay alive for as long as possible, avoid taking too much damage from the opposing heroes and their harassment, and gather as much gold as they can in order to get their items quickly.